davidsheffield/McMScripts/README.md

 ## Dry run

 The input.csv file can be tested with a dry run using the flag `-d`.
 Additionally, you can submit to the dev/test instance of McM using the flag `--dev`.

+# Usage of getTimeSize.sh

+After running

+`cmsrun -e -j log.xml test_cfg.py`

+to measure the time and size of a request, you can extract the time per event and calculate the size per event in kilobytes by running

+`sh getTimeSize.sh log.xml`